 - Serve the rice garnished with extra sage.

-This recipe was first published on Real Housemoms where I am a contributor.
+was first published on Real Housemoms where I am a contributor.